Anant Gadgil

 Anant Gadgil (born 18 September 1956) is an Indian politician and architect, who has been a member of the Maharashtra Legislative Council 2014 to 2022.
 He is a member of the Indian National Congress party.
 Born into the Gadgil gharana of Velneshwar-Wai, Gadgil is the son of Vitthalrao Gadgil and a grandson of Narhar Vishnu Gadgil.
-He graduated with a Bachelor of Architecture degree from Mumbai University, before going onto finish his Master of Architecture in the United States.
+He graduated with a Bachelor of Architecture degree from Mumbai University, before going on to finish his Master of Architecture in the United States.
 He is married and resides in Mumbai.